Keeping Children Safe in Education proposed changes (KCSIE 2026 consultation)

-A practical briefing for school leaders, DSLs, safeguarding teams, MAT leaders, governors and compliance leads in England on the KCSIE 2026 consultation.
+A practical briefing for school leaders, DSLs, safeguarding teams, MAT leaders, governors and compliance leads in England.

 Consultation status

-KCSIE 2025 is the guidance currently in force.
-The 2026 text is a draft consultation proposal and is not yet statutory.
-Final wording may change following consultation analysis and ministerial decisions.
+KCSIE 2025 remains the statutory guidance currently in force.
+KCSIE 2026 is draft consultation text only and is not yet final statutory guidance.

 Key takeaway